Caesar cipher: History and usage

-The Vigenère cipher uses a Caesar cipher with a different shift at each position in the text; the value of the shift is defined using a repeating keyword.
-If the keyword is as long as the message, is chosen at random, never becomes known to anyone else, and is never reused, this is the one-time pad cipher, proven unbreakable.
-However the problems involved in using a random key as long as the message make the one-time pad difficult to use in practice.
-Keywords shorter than the message (e.g., "Complete Victory" used by the Confederacy during the American Civil War), introduce a cyclic pattern that might be detected with a statistically advanced version of frequency analysis.

 In April 2006, fugitive Mafia boss Bernardo Provenzano was captured in Sicily partly because some of his messages, clumsily written in a variation of the Caesar cipher, were broken.
 Provenzano's cipher used numbers, so that "A" would be written as "4", "B" as "5", and so on.

-In 2011, Rajib Karim was convicted in the United Kingdom of "terrorism offences" after using the Caesar cipher to communicate with Bangladeshi Islamic activists discussing plots to blow up British Airways planes or disrupt their IT networks.
-Although the parties had access to far better encryption techniques (Karim himself used PGP for data storage on computer disks), they chose to use their own scheme (implemented in Microsoft Excel), rejecting a more sophisticated code program called Mujahedeen Secrets "because 'kaffirs', or non-believers, know about it, so it must be less secure".
+In 2011, British Airways employee Rajib Karim was convicted of "terrorism offences" after using a Caesar cipher to discuss with Bangladeshi jihadi activists plots to bomb the airline's planes or disrupt its IT systems.
+Although the parties had access to far better encryption techniques (Karim himself used PGP for data storage), they chose to use their own scheme implemented in Microsoft Excel, rejecting a more sophisticated code program called Mujahedeen Secrets "because 'kaffirs', or non-believers, know about it, so it must be less secure".